Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Spin Tensor Form of Equations of Spin Model

-Using the definition of $S$ in Eq.~\eqref{Eq_1_13} and the first of Eqs.~\eqref{Eq_1_1} along with the constraints $C1$, $C2$ and $C3$ one at a time, the following identities for each $\mu = 0,1,2,3$ are readily proved using a line or two :
+Using the definition of $S$ in Eq.~\eqref{Eq_1_13} and the first equation in Eq.~\eqref{Eq_1_1}, along with the constraints $C1$, $C2$ and $C3$ one at a time, the following identities for each $\mu = 0,1,2,3$ are readily proved using a line or two :

 For example, (iii) follows from $S^{\mu \nu} \pi_{\nu} = -m \left( z^{\mu} u^{\nu} \pi_{\nu} - u^{\mu} z^{\nu} \pi_{\nu} \right) = - (mc)^2 z^{\mu}$ using $C3$ given in Eq.~\eqref{Eq_1_7} and its consequence in Eq.~\eqref{Eq_1_8}.
 The identity in (i) is often applied as a constraint when developing classical models of spin, although some authors impose $S^{\mu\nu} \pi_{\nu} = 0$ instead, which does not hold in the neo-classical spin model presented here, as (iii) shows.
-It can be shown by using Eqs.~\eqref{Eq_1_1} and $C3$ that (i) holds if and only if $C1$ holds, that is, the electron moves at the speed of light.
+It can be shown by using Eq.~\eqref{Eq_1_1} and $C3$ that (i) holds if and only if $C1$ holds, that is, the electron moves at the speed of light.
 Eq.~\eqref{Eq_1_16a}(i) is just the spatial part of Eq.~\eqref{Eq_1_16b}(i).

 For a \emph{free} electron and using the rest-frame fixed at the spin center $C$ where $\Pvec = {\bf 0}$ and, as noted earlier, $\xvec = \zvec = \rvec, ~\uvec = \dot{\rvec}, ~t_z = 0$ and $t = \tau$, then (i) $\dvec = mc \rvec = \frac{\hbar}{2} {\bf e}_1$ where ${\rvec} = r_0 {\bf e}_1$, (ii) $\svec = \rvec \times m \dot{\rvec} = mcr_0 {\bf e}_1 \times {\bf e}_2 = \frac{\hbar}{2} {\bf e}_3$ where $\dot{\rvec} = c {\bf e}_2$, and (iii) $\dot{{\bf s}} = {\bf 0}$ so ${\bf e}_3$ is constant.
 Here, we have introduced $\{ {\bf e}_1, {\bf e}_2, {\bf e}_3 \}$ as a rotating right-handed orthonormal triad of 3-vectors, and used the consequences of the constraints $C1$ and $C2$.
 It is readily shown that $\dot{{\bf e}}_1 = \omega_0 {\bf e}_2 =$ \mbox{\boldmath $\Omega$} $\times {\bf e}_1$ where \mbox{\boldmath $\Omega$} $ = \omega_0 {\bf e}_3$ and $\dot{{\bf e}}_2 = - \omega_0 {\bf e}_1 =$ \mbox{\boldmath $\Omega$} $ \times {\bf e}_2$.
 Thus, the circular spin motion takes place in the plane containing the orthogonal unit vectors ${\bf e}_1$ and ${\bf e}_2$, which is orthogonal to the constant spin direction ${\bf e}_3$ and it has a circular frequency of $\omega_0 = c/r_0$.